walles/loadviz/README.md

   <https://jogendra.dev/implementing-launch-at-login-feature-in-macos-apps>
 - Make sure our auto launcher doesn't pollute the global namespace
 - Make sure the visualization doesn't start out as all-black
+- Replace the whole visualization with red user flames from the bottom and green system flames from the top